 In addition, even if Forza's boats function as designed, Forza expects that the battery efficiency, and hence the range, of its electric boats, like other electric vehicles that use current battery technology, will decline over time.
 Other factors, such as usage, time and stress patterns, may also impact the battery's ability to hold a charge, or could require Forza to limit boat battery charging capacity, including via over-the-air or other software updates, for safety reasons or to protect battery capacity, which could further decrease the boats' range between charges.
-Such decreases in or limitations or battery capacity and therefore range, whether imposed by deterioration, software limitations or otherwise, could also lead to consumer complaints or warrange, the limitations would have affected consumers' purchasing decisions.
+Such decreases in or limitations of battery capacity and therefore range, whether imposed by deterioration, software limitations or otherwise, could also lead to consumer complaints or warranty claims, including claims that prior knowledge of such decreases or limitations would have affected consumers' purchasing decisions.
 Further, there can be no assurance that Forza will be able to improve the performance of its battery packs, or increase its boats range, in the future.
 Any such battery deterioration or capacity limitations and related decreases in range may negatively influence potential customers' willingness to purchase Forza boats and negatively impact its brand and reputation, which could adversely affect Forza's business, prospects, results of operations and financial condition.